Ibu-cyber/Dynamic_Voice_Intelligence/Voice_assisted_home_appliance/README.md

 ## 👨‍💻 Author

-Built by Harshavardhan.V – a Smart Home enthusiast. 😊
+Built by P.Mohamed Ibrahim – a Smart Home enthusiast. 😊

 ---